cpske/ISP/assignment/week15/selenium.md

 a url is reachable (valid) or not.

 Return True if the URL is OK, False otherwise.
-Also return False is the URL has incorrect syntax -- *don't* try to validate the url syntax yourself!
+Also return False is the URL has invalid syntax. *Don't* try to validate the url syntax yourself!
 Let whatever Python library you use do that -- it will raise an exception of the URL is invalid.

-There are several ways to test a URL.
-Some choices are:
+There are several ways to test a URL, including:

 1. Python httplib, urllib, or requests package
 2. Selenium WebDriver

-If you use Python httplib, requests, or urllib, you don't need to actually fetch the page -- that is slow and uses a lot of bandwidth.
+If you use Python httplib, requests, or urllib, you don't need to actually fetch the url's web page -- that is slow and uses a lot of bandwidth.
 For `urllib`, simply **open** a connection to the URL.
 If the URL is bad or unreachable it will raise an HTTPError.
 Check the error code in the HTTPError.
 Any error code except 403 is a bad link.